Solving Multiparametric Generalized Nash Equilibrium Problems and Explicit Game-Theoretic Model Predictive Control: Multiparametric Generalized Linear Quadratic Games

 ~\\ where $ p =[p_c\,,\, p_1]^\top $ and with global constraint matrices

 To determine the critical regions of each agents' mpQP, we consider their active sets derived from the KKT conditions~\eqref{eq:KKT}: ~\\

 ~\flushright\QED \end{runex}

-Each solution $x_i^*(x_{-i},p)$ can be computed (in parallel, with respect to each $i$) by any multiparametric quadratic programming (mpQP) solver and consists of a continuous and piecewise-affine (PWA) function of the parameters $(x_{-i},p)$~\cite{bemporad2002explicit}:
+Each solution $\bar x_i(x_{-i},p)$ can be computed (in parallel, with respect to each $i$) by any multiparametric quadratic programming (mpQP) solver which partitions the $(x_{-i},p)$-space into finitely many polyhedra, each associated with a fixed active set of constraints known as \emph{critical regions}~\cite{bemporad2002explicit}.
+As a consequence, $\bar x_i(x_{-i},p)$ is a continuous and piecewise-affine (PWA) function of $(x_{-i},p)$: